 torr – a unit of atmospheric pressure equal to the pressure that will cause a column of mercury (Hg) in a barometer to rise to a height of 1 mm.
 This was formerly indicated as 1 mm Hg, but has been replaced by the torr, named after Evangelista Torricelli, the Italian physicist who invented the barometer.
 One atmosphere equals 760 torr or 14.696 psi.

 Toshiba Corporation – a multinational engineering and electronics corporation headquartered in Tokyo, Japan, that produces communications equipment, electronic components, power systems, household appliances, medical equipment, office equipment, and other products.

 TOSlink – Toshiba link.
-The digital communication standard developed by Toshiba that sends S/PDIF-formatted data over an optical cable for use with consumer and semi-pro equipment.
+The digital communication standard developed by Toshiba for the optical transmission of S/PDIF-formatted data for use with consumer and semi-pro equipment.
+Although several connectors can be used, the rectangular EIAJ/JEITA RC-5720 (also known as CP-1201 or JIS C5974-1993 F05) connector is the most common.
 The original S/PDIF connection used copper cables.
 Officially known as EIAJ Optical Standard.

 total harmonic distortion plus noise (THD+N) – a measurement taken by inputting a sine wave into a device, notch filtering the output, and comparing the ratio between the output signal with and without the sine wave.
 This measurement is more comparable between devices than THD.

 TP – True Peak.

 T-Pain effect – see Cher effect.